Home-Automation-Project/Home-Automation-Overview/servers/media/book_media_servers.md

 ## plex

 ## Books
-* Setup using a Raspberry Pi 4 and Kavita + Calibre-Web + Audiobookshelf
+* Setup using a Raspberry Pi 4 and Kavita + Calibre-Web + Audiobookshelf + LazyLibrarian
 * Kavita for comics, manga, and ebooks
 * Calibre-Web for traditional ebooks and metadata management
 * Audiobookshelf for audiobooks with sync and bookmarks